mstksg/inCode/copy/entries/story-of-shapes.md

 So I'm going to make a bit of a tautological leap: a *Functor* gives you a way to "map over" values in a way that *preserves shape*.
 And what is "shape"?
-A shape is *the thing that fmap preserves*.
+A shape is *the thing that fmap preserves*.[^structure]

+[^structure]: This concept is also sometimes called "structure".
+I'm not going to argue about which is better; I just use "shape" because it carries slightly less semantic baggage to me.

 The Functor typeclass is simple enough: for `Functor f`, you have a function `fmap :: (a -> b) -> f a -> f b`, along with `fmap id = id` and `fmap f . fmap